Bootstrap

 31305-726

-So we need the value of column t2 on the last row.
-Let's call this value t.
-As you can see in the table, this is -7, so t=-7.
+So we need the value of column $t2$ on the last row.
+Let's also refer to this value as $t2$.
+As you can see in the table, the value of the column $t2$ in the last row is $-7$, so we just say $t2=-7$.

 Verification